 Since then, the Lakewood Church broadcast has grown exponentially and can be seen in 100 different countries.
 Joel has expanded both the church and the TV ministry around the globe.
 The church welcomes more than 50,000 parishioners every week.
 Osteen's weekly TV sermons are seen by an average of 7 million people per week and 20 million per month.
 Although he holds no formal degree, he honed his preaching skills to perfection under his father's guidance.
 As for preparation for his sermons, Osteen memorizes his speeches and then listens back to himself on tape.
 Osteen has remarked that he tries to teach Biblical principles in a simple and straightforward way, focusing on the power of love and a positive attitude.

-Personal Wealth and Salary: Joel Osteen's book sales, radio show, public speaking fees and church collection reportedly generate more than $70 million per year in total revenue.
+Joel Osteen's book sales, radio show, public speaking fees, and church collection reportedly generate more than $70 million per year in total revenue.
 When asked about this exceptional income, Joel claims an individual should not feel guilt for possessing lots of material wealth.
 He instead believes that one needs to simply thank and praise God for the acquired wealth.
 He claims to take no salary from the church.

-Joel Osteen House: Joel, his wife Victoria Osteen and their two children live in a 17,000 square-foot mansion in the Houston suburbs that is worth an estimated $10.5 million.
+Social media detractors like to point out that Joel, his wife Victoria Osteen, and their children live in a 17,000 square-foot mansion in the Houston suburbs.
+The Osteens reportedly paid $10.5 million for the home in 2010.
+According to Zillow, the home is worth an $14 – $16 million.